 “Vision comes alive when everyone sees where his or her contribution makes a difference.”
 Ken Blanchard

-How do you authentically communicate to your team members that they matter?
+How do you authentically communicate with your team members that they matter?

 Here are some ideas to consider: